Nick Pratto Preview, Player Props: Royals vs. Tigers

 Nick Pratto At The Plate

-- Looking at the 85 games he has played this season, he's hit a home run in seven of them (8.2%), and in 2.1% of his trips to the dish.
+- In 8.1% of his games this year, he has hit a long ball, and 2.1% of his trips to the dish.

-- Pratto has driven home a run in 24 games this season (28.2%), including more than one RBI in 8.2% of his games and producing three or more of his team's runs on two occasions..
+- Pratto has driven in a run in 25 games this year (29.1%), including seven games with more than one RBI (8.1%).
+He has also driven home three or more of his team's runs in two contests.

-- In 28 of 85 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.